 Why should I hire an HVAC professional?
 Couldn't I repair my air conditioner myself?

 With regular maintenance, your air conditioner's lifespan could be 10-15 years.
-Remember that parts frequently become obsolete as time goes on.
+Remember that parts often become obsolete as time goes on.
 If your HVAC contractor can't find a critical replacement part, you might need to consider installing a new AC.

 What industry certifications should I look for when researching Columbus AC repair companies?